awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_espressif.md

 ## Download and Configure Amazon FreeRTOS<a name="download-and-configure-espressif"></a>

-After your environment is set up, you can download Amazon FreeRTOS from GitHub\.
-Configurations of Amazon FreeRTOS for the Espressif boards are not available from the Amazon FreeRTOS console\.
+After your environment is set up, you can download Amazon FreeRTOS from [GitHub](https://github.com/aws/amazon-freertos), or from the [Amazon FreeRTOS console](https://console.aws.amazon.com/freertos)\.

-### Downloading Amazon FreeRTOS<a name="download-espressif"></a>

-Clone or download the `amazon-freertos` repository from [GitHub](https://github.com/aws/amazon-freertos)\.

-**Note**
-The maximum length of a file path on Microsoft Windows is 260 characters\.
-Lengthy Amazon FreeRTOS download directory paths can cause build failures\.
-In this tutorial, the path to the `amazon-freertos` directory is referred to as *<amazon\-freertos>*\.

 ### Configure the Amazon FreeRTOS Demo Applications<a name="config-demos"></a>